You are here

 There has also been a statement produced by the Academy of Royal Colleges.
 They suggest organisations and clinicians should agree on local policy regarding availability and use of PPE in resuscitation situations.
 This is to provide proper protection for staff.
 It is expected they are guided by the consensus view of clinicians likely to be involved in resuscitation.
 It is also expected local decisions are transparently agreed, understood, shared and adequately resourced.

 All GP practices must be equipped to deal with a medical emergency.
 All staff should be suitably trained.
+Online training may be considered acceptable especially given the constraints of the pandemic.
 They must understand their responsibilities in the event of an emergency.
 This includes the location of equipment, medicines and how to get help.

 Under the safe key question we consider how practices manage patients who are: